kubeovn/kube-ovn/docs/subnet.md

-# Subnet
+# Subnets

-Kube-OVN use annotations on namespace to create and share subnets.
-If a namespace has no related annotations, it will used the default subnet(10.16.0.0/16)
+Kube-OVN uses annotations on Namespaces to create and share Subnets.
+If a Namespace has no related annotations, it will use the default Subnet (10.16.0.0/16)

-Use following keys to define a subnet:
+Use the following annotations to define a Subnet:

-- `ovn.kubernetes.io/cidr`: The cidr of the subnet.
+- `ovn.kubernetes.io/cidr`: The CIDR of the Subnet.
-- `ovn.kubernetes.io/gateway`: The gateway address for the subnet.
+- `ovn.kubernetes.io/gateway`: The Gateway address for the Subnet.
-- `ovn.kubernetes.io/logical_switch`: The logical switch name in OVN.
+- `ovn.kubernetes.io/logical_switch`: The Logical Switch name in OVN.
-- `ovn.kubernetes.io/exclude_ips`: Addresses that should not be allocated to Pod.
+- `ovn.kubernetes.io/exclude_ips`: Addresses that should not be allocated to Pods.

 Example: